peter/perf-test/README.md

 The server makes a GET HTTP request to fetch a small piece of JSON that is deserialized/serialized and served back to the client.

+## Disclaimer

+These numbers should be taken with a big grain of salt.
+All frameworks may not be optimally configured and the test may not be representative of your app needs.

+## Summary/Findings

+For a concurrency level of 600 the average response times roughly distribute themselves like this:

+* 200 ms: clojure/aleph, clojure/http-kit
+* 1000 ms: clojure/jetty, clojure/immutant, Elixir/Phoenix, Node.js/Express
+* 6000 ms: ruby/rails

 ## Hardware

 Results below are from my Macbook Air.